davemoore22/sorcery/README.md

 ## What next? (as of November 2024)

-Currently adding Item Usage and Item Invocation, as well as buying, selling, uncursing, and identifying at Boltacs.
+Currently adding Item Usage/Invocation, as well as buying, selling, uncursing, and identifying at Boltac's.
 Normal inventory management has been mosty completed!

 Initially I am planning to remake Wizardry 1, then adding 2 and 3, and then subsequently providing infinite procedurally-generated content like that of Diablo for example.
 In the meantime, check out Snarfu's bugfix and recompilation of the original Wizardry for Apple II at <https://github.com/snafaru>.